filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 ### Detection and Reporting

 A node that detects and report a consensus fault is called "slasher", any user in Filecoin can be a slasher.
 They can report consensus faults by calling the `ReportConsensusFault` on the `StorageMinerActor` of the faulty miner.
-The slasher is rewarded with a portion of the offending miner's [Pledge Collateral](storage_power_actor#pledge-collateral) for notifying the network of the consensu fault.
+The slasher is rewarded with a portion of the offending miner's [Pledge Collateral](storage_power_actor#pledge-collateral) for notifying the network of the consensus fault.

-The reward give to the slasher is a function of some initial share (`SLASHER_INITIAL_SHARE`) and growth rate (`SLASHER_SHARE_GROWTH_RATE`) and it has a maximum `maxReporterShare`.
+The reward given to the slasher is a function of some initial share (`SLASHER_INITIAL_SHARE`) and growth rate (`SLASHER_SHARE_GROWTH_RATE`) and it has a maximum `maxReporterShare`.
 Slasher's share increases exponentially as epoch elapses since the block when the fault is committed (see `RewardForConsensusSlashReport`).
 Only the first slasher gets their share of the pledge collateral and the remaining pledge collateral is burned.
 The longer a slasher waits, the higher the likelihood that the slashed collateral will be claimed by another slasher.